 Where to Stop for Lunch or a Break

-There are virtually no places to stop for an extended break along the hiking trail, but once you get to the plateau at the top, there are plenty of places to sit and have a snack or lunch.
+There are virtually no places to stop for an extended break along the Watchman hiking trail, but once you get to the plateau at the top, there are plenty of places to plop down your picnic blanket to sit and have a snack or lunch.

 If you are lucky enough to get a spot under one, there are a few trees big enough to cast a shadow, offering some relief from the hot Zion National Park weather.